Netsplits/cleanflight/README.md

 # Cleanflight

+REMINDER FOR MYSELF: This branch sends Cleanflight's internal flags and telemetry to Smartport.
+Also PID values.
+Requires the special LUA script.

 Clean-code version of baseflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

 This fork differs from baseflight in that it attempts to use modern software development practices which result in: